Skip to main content

 Technical Analysis

 This vulnerability (CVE-2026-32079) involves an exposure of sensitive information (CWE-200) in Windows File Explorer on Windows 10 Version 1607 (build 10.0.14393.0).
-An attacker with local privileges can disclose sensitive data without requiring user interaction.
-The vulnerability has a CVSS 3.1 base score of 5.5, reflecting medium severity with local attack vector, low attack complexity, and low privileges required.
-Microsoft has published an official fix to remediate this issue.
+An attacker with local privileges can disclose sensitive information without requiring user interaction.
+The vulnerability has a CVSS 3.1 base score of 5.5, reflecting medium severity with low attack complexity and low privileges required.
+Microsoft has published an official fix for this issue as detailed in their security update guide.

 Potential Impact